wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     <a name="EntApps"></a>

-    Microsoft has created integrations with Enterprise Applications such as Dropbox, Google Docs, AWS, Concur, etc.
+    Microsoft has created integrations with Enterprise SaaS applications such as Dropbox, Google Docs, AWS, Salesforce, SAP, Concur, etc.

-    "External Identity" are Guest users with a credential federated from another Identity Store (Facebook, Google Gmail, GitHub, etc.) or a new SAML/WS-Fed IdP.
+    "<strong>External Identity</strong>" are Guest users with a credential federated from another Identity Store (Facebook, Google Gmail, GitHub, etc.) or a new SAML/WS-Fed IdP.

     After an IdP is defined, define User flows (see AD B2C).